mozilla/skywriter/docs/pluginguide/keymapping.html.markdown

 ---
 layout: default
-title: Bespin Plugin Guide
+title: Skywriter Plugin Guide
 subtitle: Keymapping
 ---

 ## Introduction ##

-The keyboard mapping mechanism built into Bespin is designed to be extensible in a declarative way.
+The keyboard mapping mechanism built into Skywriter is designed to be extensible in a declarative way.
 This design allows a wide variety of keyboard mappings to be implemented without writing any code.

 ## Quick Start ##

-Whenever a key combination like Cmd+C or a new character like `c` is detected in the editor, Bespin's keyboard manager component searches through the keybinding rules, selects the first binding that matches, and executes the associated command.
+Whenever a key combination like Cmd+C or a new character like `c` is detected in the editor, Skywriter's keyboard manager component searches through the keybinding rules, selects the first binding that matches, and executes the associated command.
 Keystrokes not handled in this way are inserted as ordinary text.